 Suspension of the LPN to BSN Program

 Due to shortage of faculty, admission to the LPN-BSN track has been suspended immediately.
 Students currently enrolled in the LPN-BSN track are not affected by this development and they will complete their program as planned.
 LPN applicants can apply for admission through the Basic track and they will receive the 15 hours of nursing credits recognized under the Illinois Articulation Initiative.

-Chair, Department of Nursing.
+Interim Chairperson, Department of Nursing.